 In March 2009, Raúl Castro removed some of his brother's appointees.

-As of 2009, the European Union has continued to call regularly for social and economic reform in Cuba, along with the unconditional release of all political prisoners.
+As of 2009, the European Union (EU) has continued to call regularly for social and economic reform in Cuba, along with the unconditional release of all political prisoners.

 According to the official census of 2010, Cuba's population was 11,241,161, comprising 5,628,996 men and 5,612,165 women.

-In 2010, the Pew Forum estimated that religious affiliation in Cuba was 59.2% Christian, 23% unaffiliated, 17.4% folk religion, and 0.4% other religions.
+In 2010, the Pew Forum estimated that religious affiliation in Cuba is 59.2% Christian, 23% unaffiliated, 17.4% folk religion, and the remaining 0.4% consisting of other religions.

 In 2011, Cuba recorded 2,688,000 international tourists, the third-highest figure in the Caribbean.

-In 2011, nickel accounted for 21% of Cuba's total exports.
+In 2011, Cuba's most important mineral resource was nickel, accounting for 21% of total exports.

 In 2011, the Communist Party stated that there were 800,000 members, and representatives generally constitute at least half of the Councils of state and the National Assembly.